tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: make big_rock the zorkmid_dispenser?
 Turn off after one run
 			- DONE: adjust item weights to make zorkmid the only half-pound weight
 			- DONE: enable drop to work on backpack items (e.g. "you toss the X from your pack")
-			- INPROC: enable multiple commands to be input at once, separated by commas
+			- DONE: enable multiple commands to be input at once, separated by commas
 				- DONE: check Zork behavior => multiple entry halts on error or enter dark rm
 				- DONE: in app_main() create cmd_queue, populate it, and read commands from it
 				- DONE: test std cases